juhasev/sample-ninja-help/edit-project-links-entry-link.md

 > If you need additional signing algorithms please contact us and we will consider adding them.

 ### Example survey redirect link (from SampleNinja)
+These examples use real computed hash values so that you can verify your own hash calculations using the examples.
-Signing will verify the path and query part of a survey's URL (i.e. not the protocol/host), including the leading slash.
+Signing will verify the path and query part of a survey's URL including the leading slash.

 Using the following URL as an example: